cff29546/pzmap2dzi/README.md

 - Supports game version 41.71

 # Requirement
-- The full output size for game version 41.68 is around 1.1TB and consists of 1.3M files.
+- The full output size of isometric map for game version 41.68 is around 1.1TB and consists of 1.3M files.
 Make sure your output to a hard drive has enough free space.
 - The rending process will take a very long time, so it's better to have a high-performance CPU, hard drive, and large memory.
     - (The rending took around 18 hours on an AMD 3700X with 64GB DDR4 2133 memory and a SATA3 mechanical hard drive using a 16 thread setting)
+- If you choose to render only top view map, output size will be around 250MB and can be done around 2 hours.

 # How to run